JetBrains/intellij-platform-plugin-template/README.md

 Some values used for the Gradle configuration shouldn't be stored in files to avoid publishing them to the Version Control System.

-To avoid that, environment variables are introduced, which can be provided within the *Run/Debug Configuration* within the IDE, or on the CI – like for GitHub: `⚙️ Settings > Secrets`.
+To avoid that, environment variables are introduced, which can be provided within the *Run/Debug Configuration* within the IDE, or on the CI – like for GitHub: `⚙️ Settings > Secrets and variables > Actions`.

 Environment variables used by the current project are related to the [plugin signing](#plugin-signing) and [publishing](#publishing-the-plugin).